-White House blocks ambassador's testimony in Trump impeachment probe
+White House blocks ambassador's impeachment testimony; lawmakers vow subpoena

 Congressional staff and lawyers for the first whistleblower, a U.S. intelligence officer, are close to making final arrangements for the witness to speak to Congressional investigators away from Capitol Hill as early as this week, a source close to the parties said on Tuesday.

-The first whistleblower’s lawyers are in discussions with the Democratic-led House and Republcan-led Senate intelligence committees, a Congressional official said.
+The first whistleblower’s lawyers are in discussions with the Democratic-led House and Republican-led Senate intelligence committees, a Congressional official said.
 All the talks include efforts to keep the whistleblower’s identity concealed from committee members and the public.

 Trump has called for the whistleblower to be publicly identified.